-Most of Black Friday deals in 2020 will be online through ecommerce websites and other online channels.
-Brick and mortar retailers are going to be competing against digital giants like Amazon and eBay.
+Most Black Friday deals in 2021 will be online through ecommerce websites and other online channels.
+Brick and mortar retailers are still going to be competing against digital giants like Amazon and eBay.

-This article is a how-to template to help you join the Black Friday 2020 and help your business get the maximum benefit.
+This article is a how-to template to help you join Black Friday 2021 and your business get the maximum benefit.

 That is the reason why retailers are getting thoroughly ready for it.

 However, over the last several years, customers have been moving online, changing habits, expectations, and routines.
 In 2020, due to the impact of Covid-19, retailers all over the world are moving the deals online so that fewer consumers feel the need to be in crowds during the Black Friday season.

 SaleCycle, a behavioral marketing platform developer company, has published research covering lots of Black Friday online retail stats.
 The below table shows that in the US only online sales on Black Friday 2019 have beaten all the previous records and reached $7.4 bln.

 In 2020, the global tendency for retail migration online has been enhanced by the Covid-19 pandemic.
 This year, the total number of online shoppers makes 2.05 bln, according to the stats data revealed by Oberlo.
 This number is already 130 mln more than in 2019.

 With this in mind, we would like to share with you 5 tips to help get your ecommerce business prepared for one of the most unprecedented shopping events this year, Black Friday 2020.